How do I automatically generate and edit captions in My Media?

 - The request for captioning will display under the Existing Requests section of the page, along with its Pending status.
 The Status will change to Processing while the captions are being generated for your video, and Completed when the captions are available.

-- A message will display under Order Captions & Enrichment Services to indicate that your request has been received, and your video will be automatically updated upon completion.
+- A message will display under Order Captions & Enrichment Services to indicate that your request has been received.

 Edit auto-generated captions.

-After captions are created from your request, they will need to be reviewed and edited to ensure that they are accurate.
+Automatic captions should be reviewed and edited to ensure that they are accurate.

 Select the video to edit.

-After waiting for the captions to be generated, return to My Media and select the video with the captions to edit.
+In My Media, select the video with the captions to edit.

 Select the Actions menu, then Edit.